Date amended:

 Persistent symptoms that have been described following a concussion/mild head trauma may include: cognitive impairment; headaches; balance problems/dizziness; impaired vision; anxiety/mood disturbance; neck pain; fatigue; and postural hypotension.

 Attribution of persistent symptoms (beyond 3 months) to a concussion event should only be considered if those symptoms were first present within hours of the injury and were then present thereafter.
-For any symptoms developing after the acute event an alternative explanation/diagnosis should be sought.
+For any symptoms which developed a longer period after the acute event an alternative explanation/diagnosis should be sought.

 The RMA has issued a declaration concerning ‘postconcussion syndrome’, concluding that it is not a distinct disease entity (not a particular kind of injury of disease).
 This means that a claim for ‘postconcussion syndrome’ cannot be accepted.